AustinV28/AustinV28.github.io/essays/patience-is-key.md

 ## Introduction

-After your first week of using ESLint with IntelliJ, what are your impressions?
-Are you finding that getting the green checkmark is painful, or useful, or both, or something else entirely?
-Embark on a coding odyssey as we explore my journey with ESLint and IntelliJ, transforming initial challenges into a symphony of ease and creativity.
+After my first week of using ESLint with IntelliJ, my first impressions were quite mixed.
+I also found that trying to get the green checkmark could be really frustrating at times and also pretty helpful and useful.
+Lets dive into my experience as we explore my journey with ESLint and IntelliJ, transforming initial challenges into a symphony of ease and creativity.

 ...